A Log PSS morphism with applications to Lagrangian embeddings: Symplectic cohomology

-Let us assume that our perturbation datum is of the form \eqref{eq: simplepert} and $H^{\lambda}>0$.
-Then, where $\Omega_K=H^{\lambda}d\beta$.
-The positivity of $H^{\lambda}$ and sub-closedness of $\beta$ therefore implies we have an inequality In particular, if $\Etop(u) \leq 0$, it follows that $du = X_K$ everywhere.
-Under our assumptions, \eqref{eq: simplepert} and $H^{\lambda}>0$ hold outside of a compact set, so we obtain a bound on the geometric energy of a solution to Floer's equation in terms of the topological energy and a constant depending only on $H$ and $\beta$.
+is bounded above independently of $u$ by $C:= A \cdot \mathrm{vol}(\bar{\Sigma})$ (note that while $\hat{\Sigma}^c$ depends on $u$, $\bar{\Sigma}$ is independent of $u$ and hence so is this bound).
+Thus we obtain a bound on the geometric energy of a solution to Floer's equation in terms of the topological energy and a constant $C$ depending only on the perturbation 1-form $K$: